IBM/satellite-link-database/README.md

 A cloud endpoint allows you to securely connect to a service, server, or app that runs outside of the location from a client within your Satellite location.

 <b>Create the Service</b>
-- Here we create IBM DB2 on cloud database service to store the data.

 - Create a [Databases for PostgreSQL](https://cloud.ibm.com/catalog/services/databases-for-postgresql) service.